 Requirements of Success:

 Recognizing the theoretical aspects of the program, its success on the ground requires attention and focus on some important aspects, including:

 The current regulatory environment for government agencies in the Kingdom is generally centralized, thus limiting the capacity of local administration to take decisions, which is what making the task of a decentralized department of tourism at local level more difficult, requiring more support and assistance from SCTH.

 Ø Enabling partners according to what they want:

-In the program’s first stages, it is required to carefully identify the regions’ requirements of the various enabling tools and to respond to such requirements accurately.
-This requires designing specific enabling programs for every province based on its requirements and avoid general solutions.
+In the initial phases of the program, it is required carefully to identify the regions’ requirement of multiple empowerment tools, to respond to those requirements.
+This requires specific empowerment programs designed for each region based on their requirements, and stay away from general solutions.

 Ø Transferring the accumulated knowledge to operational means and tools:

-Over that past few years, SCTA was able to build its ability in specialized knowledge and is still able to today.
-However, most of this knowledge and abilities are spread among many individuals and administrations, and have still not taken a specified form to include manuals, toolkits or guidebooks.
-Also, the successful transformation of such knowledge and abilities depends greatly on SCTA’s ability to transform such experiences to means everyone can benefit from.
+SCTH has managed over the years to build its capacities in the area of specialized knowledge and is still able to today.
+However, most of this knowledge and abilities are still distributed among individuals and departments, and have not taken a form of manuals, tools ready for application.
+Successful knowledge transfer depends on the ability of SCTH to transform those experiences and knowledge as means everyone can benefit from.

 Program’s organizational structure:

-The program’s success relies on a clear internal organizational structure and administrative coherence.
-Being a temporary program, it suggested that it should be linked to the provincial sector of the SCTA (temporarily).
-Since, most tasks planned are to be achieved in the provinces and the link between the SCTA and the partners in the provinces is the PTO supervised by the PTO sector.
-In addition to that, the sector was provided during the last period with a complete network of direct contacts with local administrations which is one of the foremost important success factors of this program.
+The program's success depends on the clarity of the internal organizational structure and its management.
+It is proposed that the associated program, being a provisional program it should be linked to the provincial sectors of the SCTH (temporarily).
+Since most of the tasks to be performed are concentrated in the regions and the link between SCTH and the partners in the provinces is the PTO supervised by the regional sector.
+Added to this, the sector was provided during the last period with an integrated network of direct relations with the local authorities, which are the most important factors in the success of the program.